Jibede/S100PSexplorer/README.md

 # Analyseur S-101

-**A web application designed to visualize the International Hydrographic Organization (IHO) S-101 for standard for Eletronic Navigational Charts (ENCs)**
+**A web application designed to visualize the International Hydrographic Organization (IHO) S-101 norme for standard for Eletronic Navigational Charts (ENCs)**

 ## ⚙️ Prerequisites & Installation